William Gayley Simpson

-William Gayley Simpson (July 23, 1892 – 1991) was an American White nationalist, mystic, author, Presbyterian clergyman and lecture-circuit speaker.
-Early in his career he was a Christian left-wing labor activist and was the associate director for the National Civil Liberties Bureau, the precursor to the American Civil Liberties Union.
-For several years in the 1920s he lived a severely ascetic Christian life, throwing away all of his belongings, living in a shack he built, and subsisting off donated food.
-This lifestyle gained him some amount of notoriety with Christians.
-He eventually became disillusioned with Christianity and his former politics in the late 1920s.
-Throughout the 1930s, he lectured criticizing Christianity and instead promoted Nietzschean ideas.
+William Gayley Simpson (July 23, 1892 – December 31, 1990) was an American white supremacist author, Presbyterian clergyman and lecture-circuit speaker.
+From the late 1910s to the 1920s, Simpson was a Christian left-wing labor activist and the associate director for the National Civil Liberties Bureau, the precursor to the American Civil Liberties Union.

+He went on to live an ascetic Christian life, which gained him some amount of notoriety with American Christians, before traveling to India and Japan.
+In the late 1920s, Simpson became disillusioned with Christianity and his former politics and began lecturing criticizing Christianity and promoting Nietzschean ideas.
 He authored a book on these ideas, Toward The Rising Sun, in 1935.

 Simpson later became a White supremacist and a member of the neo-Nazi group the National Alliance, led by William Luther Pierce.
-Simpson is most well-known for his 1978 book Which Way Western Man? published by the National Alliance in 1978.
-Which Way Western Man? claims there is a Jewish plot against White people, calls for violence against Jews, and says that Adolf Hitler was right.
+Simpson is most well-known for his 1978 book Which Way Western Man?, which claims there is a Jewish plot against White people, calls for violence against Jews, and says that Adolf Hitler was right.
 Simpson's ideology and works, particularly Which Way Western Man? has had an influence on several White supremacist and neo-Nazi figures.

 Early life and education

 Simpson was born on July 23, 1892, in Elizabeth, New Jersey.
 He was the son of Maxwell Gayley Simpson, a physician.
 His family was established and well respected in the area.
 He had a sister, Mary, and a younger brother, Maxwell Stewart Simpson.
 Simpson was raised and completed his early education in Elizabeth, where he attended Battin High School.
 There he graduated at the age of 15 with honors.

 He attended Lafayette College and graduated in 1912 with a Bachelor of Arts degree, with Phi Beta Kappa standing and as valedictorian.
 He attended the Union Theological Seminary, graduating in 1915 with a Bachelor of Divinity, magna cum laude.
-He later moved to North Dakota, and afterwards became a student assistant in a city.
+He later moved to North Dakota, and afterwards became a student assistant there.